snap-one/docs-driverworks-knx/source/includes/1_knx_and_control4/_7-adding_a_keypad.md

 | Toggle | X | X |  |
 | Value (1 Byte ) |  |  | X |

-### Control bindings
+### Control Bindings

-KNX Keypad driver has available BUTTON\_LINK, RELAY and CONTACT\_SENSOR connections for each button as way of controlling other devices in the Control4 system.
+KNX Keypad driver has available BUTTON_LINK, RELAY and CONTACT_SENSOR connections for each button as way of controlling other devices in the Control4 system.
 These connections are dynamically created depending on the number of buttons and their modes.

-As an example, we will use a KNX button to toggle a ligthing scene using the BUTTON\_LINK connection.
-KNX button is configured to send On (1) value on press and Off (0) value on release.
+As an example, we will use a KNX button to toggle a lighting scene using the BUTTON_LINK connection.
+The KNX button is configured to send On (1) value on a press and Off (0) value on a release.
 Corresponding button mode in the driver for this configuration is "Press/Release (On/Off)".

 <img src="images/1_7-03.png"/>

 After configuring the button 1 in the Properties page, navigate to Connections page and click on the KNX Keypad device.
-BUTTON\_LINK connection will become available for this button.
+BUTTON_LINK connection will become available for this button.
 Connect it to a Toggle Button Link of a lighting scene.
 Now, every time a customer holds the button, the scene will ramp in the opposite direction.

 <img src="images/1_7-04.png"/>